M.S. in Biomedical Engineering

 Ph.D.
 Program - Translational Biomedical Sciences

-The doctoral program in Translational Biomedical Sciences (TBS) aims to train students to translate basic research effectively into enhanced healthcare outcomes for the entire population in fields such as biomedical research, bioengineering, drug development, informatics, communications, health policy and planning.
+After completing the MS BME degree, graduates may want to pursue doctoral work at the interface of engineering and the life sciences.
+At Ohio University, this can be achieved through the doctoral program in Translational Biomedical Sciences (TBS).
+TBS aims to train students to translate basic research effectively into enhanced healthcare outcomes for the entire population in fields such as biomedical research, bioengineering, drug development, informatics, communications, health policy and planning.

 Go to the program page on the Graduate College website to learn more.